Owning a home starts with getting a mortgage. Here's how.

 Getting pre-qualified is an informal process where you just answer the lender’s questions, such as how much you make and what you owe.
 Based on the information you provide the lender, they’ll let you know whether you’ll qualify for a mortgage and for what amount.

 The lender typically doesn’t verify anything at this point, and there is no guarantee you’ll get the mortgage.
-But there is a good reason to get pre-qualified.
-“Pre-qualifying yourself before you start looking for a home gives you a general idea of the price range you can afford,” says Koss.
-Also, note that you don’t have to eventually get your mortgage from the same the lender with whom you pre-qualify.
+But if you want to start looking to see what homes you could potentially purchase, it’s a good idea.
+If it looks like you could afford the type of home you want, it could be a sign you’re ready to buy a house.
+Also, note that you don’t have to get your mortgage from the same the lender with whom you pre-qualify.

 Looking for a lender to help you get pre-qualified?
 You can use Trulia to find a local lender near you.